-One of the most important steps you need to take after getting that ratified contract is to get the home inspected.
-A Home Inspector is a professional consultant that performs a visual assessment of the condition of the home’s major systems at a point in time.
-As you follow the inspector around the house, the inspector can help you to learn about the home and how the major systems work.
+One of the most important steps you need to take after getting that ratified contract is to inspect the home.
+A is a professional consultant that performs a visual assessment of the condition of the home’s major systems at a point in time.
+As you follow the inspector around the house, the inspector can help you learn about the home and how the major systems work.

 If you were hiring a home inspector to inspect a home for your out-of-state family member, what questions would you ask them?
-Here is a list of questions which would help you.
+Here is a list of questions that would help you.

 1. What are your certifications?

-Hopefully any legally acclaimed inspector will provide you with a written report that you can use in your evaluation of the home purchase.
-Reports differ in both style and level of detail.
+Hopefully, any legally acclaimed inspector will provide you with a written report that you can use to evaluate the home purchase.
+Reports differ in both.

 3. Are you available after you send the report for questions and/or clarification?

-We all strive to write a report that explains all of the issues as clearly as possible, but sometimes things may not be absolutely clear to you.
+We all strive to write a report that explains all the issues as clearly as possible, but sometimes things may not be obvious to you.
 You should be able to call or email your inspector with questions after the inspection is complete.